fruxc/AnyTask/README.md

 # AnyTask
-# Any Task is an application to CRUD tasks.
-Hybrid Application using Ionic Framework.
+## Any Task is an application to create tasks with CRUD operations using Firebase.
+## Hybrid Application using Ionic Framework.

 ## Pull it, Run it.